K-Bugz/SocialNetwork-NOSQL/README.md

  Below is the gif showing the functionality of the application: <br>
 ![SocialNetwork-NOSQL](/public/images/Readme.gif)
 ## Task
 The task at hand was to demonstarate my ability to apply NOSQL, and MVC method of design structure.
-I chose a social media site that allowed users to post and comment topics.

 ## Usage